clvrmktg/xps/content/services/freight-forwarding/index.md

   Every shipment is handled in full alignment with Bahamian customs and port protocols.

 - **Clear Communication**
-  You’ll always know where your cargo is and what’s happening next.
+  You'll always know where your cargo is and what's happening next.
 - **ISPS-Compliant Operations**
   Our port-side activities follow the International Ship and Port Facility Security (ISPS) Code, ensuring every ocean shipment is handled within secure, internationally recognized standards.